apitestbase/apitestbase.github.io/index.md

 ## Verify the side effects, not just the response

-Tools like **Postman** make it easy to verify an API's **response** — and that's where most testing stops.
+Tools like **Postman** and **Bruno** make it easy to verify an API's **response** — and that's where most testing stops.
 But real APIs do more: they write to databases, publish messages to queues, and call downstream services.
 If your test only checks the response, you may miss what the API actually changed.

 For example, a single `POST /orders` call can be verified end to end: